django-commons/django-typer/doc/source/howto.rst

             :linenos:

+.. _print_result:

 Toggle on/off result printing
 -----------------------------

-Django's :class:`~django.core.management.BaseCommand` will print any truthy values returned from the :meth:`~django.core.management.BaseCommand.handle` method.
-This may not always be desired behavior.
+Django's :class:`~django.core.management.BaseCommand` writes any truthy value returned from :meth:`~django.core.management.BaseCommand.handle` to stdout.
-By default :class:`~django_typer.management.TyperCommand` will do the same, but you may toggle this behavior off by setting the class field ``print_result`` to False.
+:class:`~django_typer.management.TyperCommand` does not: return values are for callers (see :ref:`call_commands`) and output is whatever the command chooses to print.
+To get Django_'s behavior back, set the class field ``print_result`` to True and truthy return values will be written to stdout:

 .. tabs::